Shutt90/sliding-carousel/README.md

 arrow left,
 arrow right,
 carousel div,
-images * however many
+images * however many,
-close carousel div
+close carousel div,
-close outer div
+close outer div,

 If you have any issues please don't hesitate to let me know in github issues or on my email address hello@liampugh.co.uk